Visionbi/a_guide_for_the_perplexed/8_Deployment.md

 available for use.*" [Wikipedia]

 In the software development world, we frequently encounter the terms "deploy" and "release".
-Occasionally, these terms are used interchangeably but, in the context of this guide, we'll stick to the common usage where **Release** is the act of making a software version available for users and **Deployment** is the [more technical] process of installing and configuring a version of software onto a target environment.
+Occasionally, these terms are used interchangeably, but in the context of this guide we'll stick to the common usage where **Release** is the act of making a software version available for users and **Deployment** is the [more technical] process of installing and configuring a version of software onto a target environment.

 Depending on the system complexity and the number of underlying interacting components, the deployment process may potentially be intricate and error-prone.
-That being the case, it's important to execute it methodically while adhering to industry best practices.
+If that's the case, it's important to execute it methodically while adhering to industry best practices.

 Following are a few guidelines and points to think about before releasing